COMPLEOAGENCY/n8n-chat/README.md

    > 🗂️ **Note**: In this project, audio and image files are hosted externally on S3.
    > You can either do the same (use direct links in the code), or place them in local `audio/` and `images/` folders within your project and update the paths accordingly.

-4. Replace the webhook URL in `n8n-chat-widget.js`:
+4. Replace the webhook URL in `n8n-chat-widget.js` (or use environment variables/config to customize).

 ```javascript
 const response = await fetch(